jack-mcmahon/Tiny-Search-Engine/common/README.md

 Jack McMahon

-Febraury 14th 2022
+Febraury 14th, 2022

-Assumptions and implementation for this module match the given specifications.
+The common module contains code functions and data structures used across the search engine.

 Use and detailed explanation exist pagedir.h, index.h, and word.h